 21 After these things had ended, Paul purposed in the Spirit to go to Jerusalem when he had passed through Macedonia and Achaia, saying, "After I have been there, I must also see Rome."
 22 So he sent into Macedonia two of those who ministered to him, Timothy and Erastus, but he himself stayed in Asia for a season.

 23 And the same time there arose no small stir about that way.
 24 For a certain man named Demetrius, a silver-smith who made silver shrines for Diana, brought no small gain to the craftsmen, 25 Whom he called together with the workmen of like occupation, and said, "Sirs, you know that by this craft we have our wealth.
 26 Moreover, you see and hear, that not at Ephesus alone, but almost throughout all Asia, this Paul has persuaded and turned away many people, saying that they are no gods which are made with hands.
-27 So not only is this craft of ours in danger to be set at nothing, but also that the temple of the great goddess Diana should be despised and her magnificence should be destroyed, whom all Asia and the world worships."
+27 So not only is this craft of ours in danger to be set at nothing, but also the temple of the great goddess Diana may be despised and her magnificence destroyed, whom all Asia and the world worships."

 28 And when they heard these sayings, they were full of wrath and cried out, saying, "Diana of the Ephesians is great."
 29 And the whole city was filled with confusion.
 And having caught Gaius and Aristarchus, Macedonians who were Paul's companions in travel, they rushed with one accord into the theater.
 30 And when Paul wished to enter into the people, the disciples did not allow him.
 31 And some of the chief of Asia who were his friends sent to him, desiring him that he would not venture himself into the theater.
 32 Some therefore cried one thing and some another, for the assembly was confused, and the greater part did not know why they had come together.
 33 And they drew Alexander out of the multitude, the Jews putting him forward.
 And Alexander beckoned with the hand and wished to make his defense to the people.
 34 But when they knew that he was a Jew, all with one voice about the space of two hours cried out, "Diana of the Ephesians is great."
 35 And when the town-clerk had appeased the people, he said, "Men of Ephesus, what man is there who does not know that the city of the Ephesians is a worshiper of the great goddess Diana and of the image which fell down from the sky?
 36 Seeing then that these things cannot be contradicted, you ought to be quiet and to do nothing rashly.
 37 For you have brought these men here who are neither robbers of temples, nor yet blasphemers of your goddess.
 38 Therefore, if Demetrius and the craftsmen who are with him have a matter against any man, the law is open, and there are deputies.
 Let them implead one another.
 39 But if you inquire anything concerning other matters, it shall be determined in a lawful assembly.
 40 For we are in danger to be called in question for this day's uproar, since there is no cause by which we may give an account of this commotion."
 41 And when he had said this, he dismissed the assembly.